Jamie Campbell Bower: Career

-Acting career
+Acting

 Bower began his professional career when his friend Laura Michelle Kelly recommended him to her agent.
 In 2007, he co-starred as Anthony Hope in Tim Burton's Sweeney Todd: The Demon Barber of Fleet Street.
 In 2008, he played Rocker in the film RocknRolla and Jack in Winter in Wartime.
 In 2009, he starred in the 2009 remake of the series The Prisoner as Number 11–12.

 Also in 2009, he played the vampire Caius Volturi in the film The Twilight Saga: New Moon and both Twilight: Breaking Dawn films.
 He appeared as a young Gellert Grindelwald (the dark wizard defeated by Albus Dumbledore) in the 2010 film Harry Potter and the Deathly Hallows – Part 1; he reprised this role in the 2018 film Fantastic Beasts: The Crimes of Grindelwald.
 He played King Arthur in the 2011 television series Camelot.
-In 2010, he starred in the music video for Young (Belane) by The Xcerts.
+In 2010, he starred in the music video for "Young (Belane)" by The Xcerts.

-In 2012, Bower appeared in the music video for Never Let Me Go by Florence + The Machine.
-He played Jace Wayland in The Mortal Instruments: City of Bones, the 2013 film adaptation of The Mortal Instruments series, by Cassandra Clare.

-In June 2015, Bower began playing the role of Joe in the West End musical Bend It Like Beckham.
+In 2012, Bower appeared in the music video for "Never Let Me Go" by Florence + The Machine.
+He played Jace Wayland in The Mortal Instruments: City of Bones, the 2013 film adaptation of The Mortal Instruments series by Cassandra Clare.
+In June 2015, he began playing the role of Joe in the West End musical Bend It Like Beckham.

-In July 2017, he was on the TNT original series Will.
-He played the role of the poet, gay atheist and spy Christopher Marlowe who was jealous of Shakespeare.
-Christopher Marlowe is preoccupied with death, the supernatural and the occult.
-Bower explained that the series delves into Marlowe's life and refers him as a naughty boy.
+In July 2017, Bower joined the TNT original series Will.
+He played the role of gay poet, atheist, and spy Christopher Marlowe, who was jealous of Shakespeare.
+Christopher is preoccupied with death, the supernatural, and the occult.
+Bower explained that the series delves into Marlowe's life and refers to him as a naughty boy.

-In January 2019, Bower was announced as a star in the prelude series to Game of Thrones, titled Bloodmoon (also known as The Long Night), but HBO announced it had decided not to make the series in October 2019.
+In January 2019, Bower was announced to star in a Game of Thrones prequel series titled Bloodmoon, but HBO later decided not to pick it up.
 He starred in the 2019 film Six Days of Sistine, distributed by Mbur Indie Film Distributor and co-starring Elarica Johnson.
 Since 2015, Bower has voiced Skiff in the Thomas & Friends franchise, having contributed to the television show, two home videos, and the feature film Sodor's Legend of the Lost Treasure.

-In 2022, Bower starred as Henry Creel / One / Vecna in season four of the Netflix series Stranger Things.
-Makeup for the role took up to eight hours a day to apply.
-His performance in the series garnered critical acclaim.
+Bower starred as Henry Creel / Vecna in the fourth (2022) and fifth (2025) seasons of the Netflix science fiction horror series Stranger Things.
+Having make-up applied for the role took up to eight hours per day.
+His performance in the series garnered critical acclaim and became his most widely known role.
+In December 2025, he reprised the role for a surprise appearance in the final scene of the play Stranger Things: The First Shadow, marking his Broadway debut.